System Design Space

 Functional requirements

-• A configurable analytics dashboard with multiple widgets, filters, date range, and drill-down transitions.
+• A configurable analytics dashboard with multiple widgets, filters, a date range, and drill-down transitions.

-• Persisted URL state for deep links, shareable views, and context recovery after refresh.
+• Persisted URL state for deep links, shareable views, and context recovery after a refresh.

 • Tables with sorting, pagination, CSV/XLSX export, and role-based visibility for selected columns or metrics.

-• Near-real-time refresh for selected widgets without reloading the whole page or making the interface jump.
+• Near-real-time refresh for selected widgets, without reloading the whole page and without layout jumps.

 Non-functional requirements

-• First useful paint for critical KPI cards under 2 seconds on a mid-range work laptop.
+• First Contentful Paint of critical KPI cards under 2 seconds on a mid-range work laptop.

-• Changing a filter or date range should acknowledge quickly; heavy queries must not block the entire screen.
+• Changing a filter or date range should acknowledge almost instantly; heavy queries must not freeze the entire screen.

-• Stable layout and scroll performance even with thousands of rows and many charts.
+• Stable layout and smooth scroll even with thousands of rows and many charts on screen.

-• Exports, permission checks, and long-running queries need understandable UX without making the product feel frozen.
+• Exports, permission checks, and long-running queries get a clear UX, with no sense that the product has frozen.

 Scale assumptions